+Note: NDP MAC frames, that include a Duration field which sets the NAV, have an ACK INDICATION value of No Response in order to reset the RID counter since they set the NAV.
 DCF timing relations

 Instruction to Editor: Please make the following changes in subclause 9.3.7 (Note: Based on D0.3 of REVmc):

-The EIFS is derived from the SIFS and the DIFS and the length of time it takes to transmit an ACK frame at the lowest PHY mandatory rate by Equation (9-4).
+For non-S1G STAs, the EIFS is derived from the SIFS and the DIFS and the length of time it takes to transmit an ACK frame at the lowest PHY mandatory rate by Equation (9-4).

-EIFS = aSIFSTime + DIFS + ACKTxTime
+(9-4) EIFS = aSIFSTime + DIFS + ACKTxTime